 EPA Administrator Lee Zeldin has been seeking public comment since August on proposed rollbacks, promising they would drive "a dagger into the heart of the climate change religion."
 Tesla's submission essentially begs the agency not to kill the golden goose that's been padding its quarterly earnings.

 The credits business has been particularly lucrative during Tesla's growth phase.
 In some quarters, regulatory credit sales have made the difference between profit and loss for the company.
-California's Zero Emission Vehicle program, which generates many of these credits, has for elimination.
+California's Zero Emission Vehicle program, which generates many of these credits, has also been a Republican target for elimination.